Subsidy period: Subsidies through ration coupons

 The state regulated the distribution of consumer goods to government officials and workers according to quotas through ration coupon tickets.
 The ration coupon system, with prices far below market rates, transformed wages into a system of payment in kind, eliminating incentives for workers and undermining the principle of earnings according to labor.
 The Democratic Republic of Vietnam began implementing rice ration books around 1960, initially for food, and later adding ration coupons for all essential goods.
 The focus of the subsidy period was on ration coupons that specified the types and quantities of goods that people were allowed to purchase, based on certain criteria such as rank and seniority.
 Some groups received preferential treatment, allowing them priority in purchasing.
 For example, ordinary citizens were only allowed to buy 1.5 kg of pork per month, but senior officials had the right to buy 6 kg per month.
 Batteries, fabrics, bicycle parts, sugar, condensed milk, fuel, fish sauce, lard, and salt all required ration coupons to purchase.

 Depending on their job position and professional characteristics, government officials and civil servants, as well as working people, were issued food ration coupons under a separate system.

 Senior officials received the A1 special standard, ministers received A coupons, vice ministers received B coupons, heads of departments, bureaus, and institutes received C coupons and had access to exclusive stores on Tông Đản Street, Nhà Thờ Street, and Vân Hồ Street (Hanoi).
+This led to a popular rhyme:

-At that time, there was a popular saying:Tông Đản là của vua quan/ Nhà thờ là của trung gian nịnh thần/ Đồng Xuân là của thương nhân/ Vỉa hè là của nhân dân anh hùng.
-Tông Đản is for the king and officials/ Nhà thờ is for the flattering courtiers/ Đồng Xuân is for the merchants/ and the sidewalks are for the heroic people.
+Tông Đản là của vua quan / Nhà Thờ là của trung gian nịnh thần / Đồng Xuân là của thương nhân / Vỉa hè là của nhân dân anh hùng!

+Tông Đản Street belongs to the Emperor and his mandarins / Nhà Thờ Street belongs to the flattering courtiers / Đồng Xuân Market belongs to the merchants / and the sidewalks belongs to the heroic people!